 Perisher is also an Epic pass resort.
 To book Perisher lift tickets, click here.

 Getting around Perisher is relatively painless, the resort is well set up and facilities are often only a stroll away (especially if you are staying in Perisher Valley).
 The ski resort areas are interlinked via the lift system, and there are shuttle services that links Perisher Valley and Smiggin Holes.

 Located 6 hours from Sydney or 2.5 hours from Canberra, visitors can choose to drive or take advantage of shuttle services.
 If parking is not available at your accommodation, you can drive to Bullocks Flat and then use the skitube to get to Perisher Valley.
 Snoexpress

 offers transfers from Canberra to Perisher on Sundays and Fridays.
 If you are staying in Jindabyne, the resort is accessible by road and by the Skitube.
 Ask our ski specialists to recommend the best option for your ski holiday!

 What to do in Perisher?
-Outside regular skiing and snowboarding, there is cross-country skiing, neon night skiing, and the option to add a ski-day at Charlottes Pass.
+Outside regular skiing and snowboarding, there is cross-country skiing and neon night skiing.
 Off the slopes enjoy tubing, snow-shoeing, groomer tours and exploring Perisher’s many restaurants and bars.
 On Wednesday nights, families enjoy fireworks at Smiggin Holes (weather permitting).
 Note: Some activities may be impacted by COVID restrictions.

 Many guests choose to spend their après-time at their lodge, but for the social butterfly among us Sundeck in a must-visit in Perisher.
 Famous for being Australia’s highest licensed hotel, Sundeck boasts 40 different flavoured schnapps.
 If you can’t pick which schnapps to try first, the ‘tasting platter’ serves up 5 colourful test tubes to get you started.